 6. Party it up at an embassy

 Occasionally, DC’s embassies from a variety of countries will open their doors to the public for a night of cocktails and events.
 For example, Mexico’s embassy did a Day of the Dead celebration in November of last year to celebrate this important holiday in their culture.
+Some of these events are even free to the public.
+This is a great way to see DC and avoid the tourists.

 Typically you have to buy a ticket in advance for these parties, but it depends on the event.
 If you want to know more about embassy and cultural events going on here, check out this list.